saurabhnsit/EFK/README.md

 # EFK

-Run the following command to make ElasticSearch, Fluentd and Kibana services running on your system
+RUN the following command to make ElasticSearch, Fluentd and Kibana services running on your system

 `docker-compose --env-file=.env up`